olov/defs/README.md

 Then run it as `defs file.js`.
 The errors (if any) will go to stderr, the transpiled source to `stdout`, so redirect it like `defs file.js > output.js`.

-Configuration may be provided with `--config`: `defs --config path/to/defs-config.json file.js > output.js`
 More command line options are coming.

 There's also a [Grunt](http://gruntjs.com/) plugin, see [grunt-defs](https://npmjs.org/package/grunt-defs).